SegiH/You2Me/README.md

 10. Client mode - Created a file called .htaccess in the media folder created in step 2 and add these 2 lines:
     ForceType application/octet-stream
     Header set Content-Disposition "attachment"
+    Header set Content-Type application/force-download

     This will force the server to download the media file instead of playing it in the browser.
 11. Make sure that php/serverTasks.php and python/aidmatch.py have execute permission.

-YouToMe Bookmark:
+12. Make sure that the python files in Python/ are executable in Linux (chmod +X *.py) YouToMe Bookmark:
 YoutoMe supports a bookmark which will automatically load You2Me in a new tab with the URL of the site that were on.
 Create a bookmark in your browsers' toolbar with the name Send to You2Me and the following JavaScript code as the URL of the bookmark: